 This is great for people who regularly remember their dreams.

-Years ago I didn’t dreams a second thought.
+Years ago I didn’t give dreams a second thought.

 I didn’t think I even had them and when I did once in a blue moon, it was usually a nightmare.